What causes cold intolerance? 9 possible conditions

 See your doctor for an evaluation if you have no history of cold intolerance and the problem of feeling cold persists.
 Your treatment will depend on your diagnosis.

-Cold intolerance could be due to a lack of body fat, chronic illness, or poor overall health.
-It could also be a symptom of a variety of health conditions, including:
+Cold intolerance could be due to poor overall health or it could be a symptom of a variety of health conditions, including:

-- blood vessel (vascular) problems, including Reynaud’s syndrome
+- blood vessel (vascular) problems, including Raynaud’s syndrome

-If this is a new symptom, and it is not getting better, you should make an appointment for a complete medical examination.
+If this is a new symptom, and it’s not getting better, you should make an appointment for a complete medical examination.
 Your doctor will take a medical history and ask you some questions, including:

 - Do you have any previously diagnosed conditions?